hypwr/cs382-missionDemolition/README.md

 This allows for more replayablity between castles and made some of the castles more playable overall, as they're less likely to clutter pieces over the goal.

 ### Please click play on scene _Start_Screen to start on the start screen.

+The castles probably could've been made to be a bit harder, but it's just a prototype so I'm not super concerned about difficulty.
+The way I see it is that it's like world 1 in a Mario game.